 Bug spray and other remedies only work so well, so why not repel them from your property altogether?

 With the help of certain plants, you can naturally repel mosquitos in an aesthetically pleasing way.
 Here are some plants that you can add to your landscape to repel pesky bugs!

 Lavender is truly a great addition to any landscape project or garden.
 Not only does it produce a beautiful fragrance, but it is also great for repelling mosquitos and other various insects.
-Bugs like moths and fleas tend to move in the opposite direction when lavender is around.
+In fact, bugs like moths and fleas tend to move in the opposite direction when lavender is around.

 Lavender is truly a tough plant.
-It is quite resilient to drought once planted and can thrive in many climates, although a warmer climate is recommended.
+It's quite resilient to drought once planted and can thrive in many climates, although a warmer climate is recommended.
 Add a lovely shade of purple and an aroma that is sure to please, all while repelling irritating mosquitos!